blackberry/WebWorks-Community-APIs/Tablet/TEMPLATE/README.md

 # blackberry.template

 This template is designed to help developers get started writing their own WebWorks extensions.
-Download and modify the source and making changes throughout wherever you see a "STEP n" instruction.
+Download and modify the source and make changes throughout wherever you see a "STEP n" instruction.

 **Authors:** [Adam Stanley](https://github.com/astanley)

 ## Tested On

+* BlackBerry Tablet OS v 2.0.0.7971
+* BlackBerry Tablet OS v 1.0.8.6067
 * BlackBerry Tablet OS v 1.0.7.2670
-* BlackBerry Tablet OS v 1.0.8.6067

 Have a problem with this extension?
 [Log an Issue](https://github.com/blackberry/WebWorks-Community-APIs/issues) or contact the [Author](https://github.com/astanley)